captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HOLMES:
 I do.
 Would you be kind enough to show Dr. Watson your hands?

+---

+## LILY:
-LILY Certainly.
+Certainly.

 ---

 ## HOLMES:
 Watson, what do you see?